groupdocs-search/GroupDocs.Search-Docs/net/developer-guide/advanced-usage/scaling/text-search-in-network.md

 To continue the search, the [SearchNext](https://reference.groupdocs.com/search/net/groupdocs.search.scaling/searcher/searchnext/) method is used, returning the second and subsequent portions of results.

-Currently, only the object form of the search query is supported.
+Text and object forms of the search query are supported when appropriate overloads of the SearchFirst method are used.
 The options for a network search are the same as those for a single index search.

 The following code example demonstrates performing a full-text search on the search network.